 Gai is patron of the Tuggeranong Bulldogs Junior Football Club, Tuggeranong Netball Association, Kulture Break, Valley FM, IWiN, ACT Boccia, Olympia Judo and Women in Information and Communication, an ambassador for Ovarian Cancer Australia and Welcome to Australia and a member of the Centre for Islamic and Arab Studies advisory group.

 Gai graduated with a Bachelor of Arts from the Australian National University, a Bachelor of Public Relations from the Royal Melbourne Institute of Technology and a Graduate Certificate in Business from Monash University.

-Gai’s public policy interests include education, small business, defence, foreign affairs, superannuation, financial literacy and public administration.
+Gai’s public policy interests include cyber security, education, small business, defence, foreign affairs, superannuation, financial literacy, public administration and women’s empowerment.

-In October 2013, Gai was appointed Shadow Parliamentary Secretary for Defence.
+In July 2016, Gai was appointed Shadow Assistant Minister for Cyber Security and Defence.
+From 2013-16, she was Shadow Parliamentary Secretary for Defence.

 A long time Canberra resident, Gai enjoys cooking, gardening, architecture, visual arts, dance, walking, reading and spending time with her husband Chris Uhlmann.

 Canberra covers an area immediately adjacent to the northern shore of Lake Burley Griffin including the suburbs of Canberra City, Acton, Campbell, Pialligo and parts of Turner, Braddon and the District of Molongo.
 It extends southwards to the Territory/State border to include the areas of Capital Hill, Weston Creek, Woden Valley, Stromlo, Tuggeranong, Oaks Estate and the industrial areas of Fyshwick and Hume.

 Since July 2016, Norfolk Island is included in the Division of Canberra.